codes-by-vamshi/Generic-EDA-React-FE/README.md

 ## How to use

 So once you visit the [https://eda.data-sciences.in](https://eda.data-sciences.in), you have to upload the csv data file which you want to explore.
-After that select the Yes/No option indicationg whether data set contains the column names in 1st row or not.
+After that select the Yes/No option indicating whether data set contains the column names in 1st row or not.

 ## Available Options